semihhdemirel/Traveling-Salesman-Problem/README.md

 It is more likely to take the route with a large amount of pheromones.
 More pheromones accumulate in the short path.
 Therefore, it prefers the shortest path.
 <br><br>
-## Solving Travelin Salesman Problem By Using Ant Colony Optimization Algorithm
+## Solving Traveling Salesman Problem By Using Ant Colony Optimization Algorithm
 In this algorithm, there are 10 provinces from Turkey.
 The starting and ending point was determined as Istanbul.
 <br>
 All provinces is given below;